All Episodes

 He knew that she had lost her son.

-So you'd have to believe he's so mean that he did this to be the meanest human being on earth.
+So you'd have to believe he's so mean that he did this to be the meanest human being on earth or that he could have been inarticulate or he was really calling with the best of intentions.

-And I believe it's probably I believe it's the latter.
+And I believe it's the latter.

 That's what I believe.

-And yet we've got all right, let's talk about Frederica Wilson.
+And yet we've got, all right, let's talk about Frederica Wilson.

 I have proof Trump told the widow of the fallen soldier he knew what he signed up for.